wazuh/wazuh-indexer-reporting/.github/ISSUE_TEMPLATE/compatibility_request.md

 For that, we need to:

 - [ ] Migrate our changes on top of OpenSearch's reporting plugin v3.X.X.0 tag.
+Follow the [Maintainers Guide](https://docs.google.com/document/d/1NjPyyp6V6HwjmgCHY_mL-ywdtqtc1Ac4pZ44QcbIpz8/edit?usp=sharing).

 ## Issues
 -  _List here the detected issues_